-If you choose to take part in this study, there is a risk that the study approach may not be as good as the usual approach for your recurrent or metastatic NPC at improving how long you live.
+If you choose to take part in this study, there is a risk that the study approach may not be as good as the usual approach for your cancer at shrinking your cancer or preventing it from coming back.

 There is also a risk that you could have side effects from the study approach.
 These side effects may be worse and may be different than you would get with the usual approach for your cancer.